 What does this mean for disabled visitors?

 Importantly, the pedway did not comply with current legislation on accessibility and was not suitable for wheelchair users due to the gradient of the ramp.
 The very steep ramp gradient is also challenging for encumbered spectators to use including those with mobility or visual impairments, ambulant disabled, as well as those with a pushchair.
 The Olympic Steps project provides better access for the needs of older and disabled people with the introduction of four new lifts from ground level to the Wembley Stadium concourse.
 Each lift can take three wheelchairs, giving a total capacity of 12 wheelchairs at a time.
 The Olympic Steps have been designed after consultation with Level Playing Field, an organisation that promotes a positive, inclusive experience for disabled sports fans.

 Wembley Stadium is a major events venue, how have you ensured the Olympic Steps are suitable for crowds?

 The steps have been designed to meet industry best practice and guidance alongside all relevant safety standards.
-Rigorous testing will take place before the Olympic Steps are in regular use.
+Rigorous testing was taken place before the Olympic Steps were in regular use.